Getting a Schengen or tourist visa for the Netherlands can be easy or difficult, depending on where you come from.

 - Travel medical insurance valid during your trip.

 - Proof of return to your country of origin.
-You can do this by showing an employer’s declaration, proof of enrolment at a school, if you own your own house or a return ticket.
+You can do this by showing an employer’s declaration, proof of enrolment at a school, that you own your own house, or a return ticket.

 How and when do you apply?

-After you have all of these documents together, get an appointment at the Dutch embassy where you’re residing (this can be your country of origin or a country you have a valid residence permit in), and pay the visa application fee.
+After you have all of these documents together, get an appointment at the Dutch embassy where you’re residing (this can be your country of origin or a country where you have a valid residence permit), and pay the visa application fee.

-It is recommended that you apply for the visa at least 3 months before your travel date, and you only reserve (and not finalise your booking) until you have heard back about the decision.
-The assessment can take anywhere between 15 – 30 days before you hear back.
+It is recommended that you apply for the visa at least three months before your travel date, and you only reserve (and not finalise your booking) until you have heard back about the decision.
+The assessment can take anywhere between 15-30 days before you hear back.
 You can contact your Dutch embassy for an update about your application.

 Where do you go to get your visa?

-Have you done everything right, and you have your travel dates set in stone?
-We even have a guide for everything you need to know before you actually come to the country.
-Do you have a disability?
-We have an article for you about the law, public transport, and which attractions are accessible (in Amsterdam).
+Have you done everything right and set those travel dates in stone?
+Find out everything you need to know before you come to the Netherlands for the first time.